-Throughout the 2360's, as the Romulan Star Empire faced potential conflicts with both the Federation and the Klingon Empire as well as the Borg Collective, fighter production was ramped up and, between 2360 and 2370, the existing cadre of fighter pilots was expanded tenfold.
+Throughout the 2360's, as the Romulan Star Empire faced potential conflicts with both the Federation and the Klingon Empire as well as the Borg Collective, fighter production was ramped up dramatically.
+Between 2360 and 2370, the existing cadre of fighter pilots was expanded tenfold.
 However, despite ongoing fears, the Romulans never engaged in full-scale war with either of its neighbours.
 After the disastrous Battle of the Omarian Nebula in 2372, senior figures in the Romulan admiralty began to realise that existing fighters, while more than sufficient for their enemies in the 2360's, were only just a match for Jem'hadar fighter craft.
-Moreover, Starfleet's production of the powerful Defiant-class escort provoked further concern, as projections indicated that current Romulan interceptors would struggle to counter the Defiants.
+Moreover, Starfleet's production of the powerful Defiant-class escort provoked further concern, as projections indicated that current Romulan interceptors would struggle to counter the nimble and heavily-protected Defiants.

 Thus, in early 2373, the Tricameron approved a project to completely replace the current Romulan interceptor, codenamed the "Hawk"-class by Starfleet.
 The Stalker (named the Shaai in the Romulan language) would be even smaller, faster, more maneuverable and more heavily armed than its predecessor, equipped with a revolutionary miniaturized development of the cloaking device.
 The Stalker's mission profile would be to counter both current and projected next-generation Federation and Klingon warp fighters, ensuring space superiority for the Romulan fleet.
 Moreover, the Stalkers were designed specifically to hunt down and destroy the B'Rel bird of prey, the Defiant-class escort and the Jem'hadar scarab, as the craft was officially known to the Romulans.
 This would allow the warbirds to focus on their primary offensive role against larger foes.

-Despite a pressing need, however, the high requirements for the Stalker resulted in lengthy development delays, and the craft would entirely miss the Dominion War.
-The older "Hawk" proved effective, far more so than the primitive Federation Peregrine, but the fighter cadre suffered catastrophic casualties throughout the course of the conflict.
-Worse, the Empire's neighbours now had detailed information on the Hawk, with Starfleet ships rescuing damaged Hawks and taking the opportunity to examine the craft, while the defection of a former fighter pilot to the Federation in 2373 was a substantial security failure.
+Despite a pressing need, however, the ambitious requirements for the Stalker resulted in lengthy development delays, and the craft would entirely miss the Dominion War.
+The older "Hawk" proved effective in the conflict, outperforming the primitive Federation Peregrine.
+However, the Romulan fighter cadre suffered catastrophic casualties throughout the course of the war.
+Worse, the Empire's neighbours now had detailed information on the Hawk, with Starfleet ships often "rescuing" damaged Hawks and taking the opportunity to examine the craft.
+By 2375, detailed specifications about Hawk-class fighters were now common knowledge throughout the Alpha Quadrant.